22 Jul How about Pickleball? Racket sport growing in popularity across NC, nation

 Points are only scored by the serving team, and serves must be underhand.
 Both players serve each round for each team, with the game’s opening serve an exception (like a tiebreak in tennis).
 As long as the serving team scores, the same player serves.
 When the opposing team wins the rally, the second player then serves.
 The next rally the opponents win, service passes to the other team.
 To win a game, a team must score 11 points and win by 2 points.

 The outermost lines of the court determine whether balls are in or out, with the lines being in.
 The seven-foot “kitchen” area on each side of the net is mostly off-limits for players to step into.
 This prevents the most powerful spikes from close range (though spikes still can and do occur).
-For more details on rules and exceptions, check out this link to usapickleball.org.
+For more details on rules and exceptions, check out this video and this link to usapickleball.org.

 Many local YMCAs and recreational centers have dedicated pickleball courts and playing time.
 A standard-sized basketball court can be lined for 2-3 pickleball courts.
 The Reuter YMCA in South Asheville utilizes 3 pickleball courts for two hours, six days a week (pre-pandemic).
 YMCAs throughout Asheville, Charlotte, the Triad, Triangle and Wilmington have regularly-scheduled times for members to play pickleball; some Ys are even beginning to restart pickleball after a few months off.
 And pickleball is not just in the bigger cities or urban/suburban areas, many rural YMCAs also have on-site pickleball.